mpaolino/sqlite-execute-module/README.md

 To be able to use this you need to:

-1. Be able to upload arbitraty files or place where the sqlite process can access it (this compiled module)
+1. Be able to upload arbitraty files and place them where the sqlite process can access it (this compiled module).
+Windows can access through samba shares, buts that another ball game.
 2. Have a working SQL injection vulnerability